Holindauer/TensorGo/documentation.md

 This is currently an experimental feature.
 It is not recommended to use this function for any serious work.

-# Operations Across All Elements
+# Operations Across All Elements That Result in a Scalar
-The following functions are Tensor operations applied to all elements of at once.
+The following functions are Tensor operations applied to all elements of at once that result in a single float64 value.

 ### Sum_All(), Mean_All(), Var_All(), Std_All()
 The functions compute the sum, mean, variance, or standard deviation across all elements of a Tensor at once.
 They each return a float64 value of the stat they compute.
 Currently there is no batching option.
 Their syntax is the same between them.

     var stat float64 := A.Sum_All()

+# Inplace Operations Across All Elements
+The following functions are used to perform Inplace operations on Tensors that result in a Tensor that is the same size, but whose data has been altered in the process.

 ### Add(), Subtract()
 Add() and Subtract perform elementwise addition and subtraction respectively.
 Their syntax is the same between them.

     var A_plus_B *Tensor = A.Add(B, true)